About

 A SHA-256 fingerprint is computed at registration and stored on the shared ledger, and each transfer is recorded as a linked entry.
 Verification recomputes the fingerprint from the file in hand and compares it against the ledger, while transfer tracing follows linked records backward to the origin.

 Verification was confirmed across multi-hop transfers: modified files correctly fail verification (different fingerprint, no matching record), and tracing reconstructs the full path regardless of whether intermediate parties are online.
+This means a regulator receiving data three hops downstream can independently verify file integrity without any prior party being online.

-Code: github.com/WhoisHOO/demeter-dv-infrastructure (private during review)
+Code: github.com/WhoisHOO/demeter-dv-infrastructure (private during review, will be open-sourced upon publication)

 Sourced by: Cho, Y., Yu, Z., & Ampatzidis, Y. An Infrastructure for Agricultural File Origin Verification and Transfer Tracing.
 Under review.